 If the farmer is producing a crop that can be easily stored after harvest, parts of the crop can be sold at different times during the year.
 The farmer can watch for changes in the market and sell when prices are most favourable.
 This particularly applies to food grains and for seasonal produce that can be stored (e.g. apples, potatoes and onions).
 However, storing produce has risks, entails high costs and sometimes loss.
 Livestock sales can also be spread throughout the year if managed properly in terms of feeding, calving and other livestock husbandry operations.
 This strategy may or may not increase income for the farmer but it reduces risk and provides the added benefit of ensuring a regular cash flow throughout the year.
 Again, in all cases farmers need to balance the costs and benefits.

-... and ensure that income generated covers the costs involved that farmers realize both costs and benefits of storage and on-farm primary processing ...
+It is important

+that farmers

+realize both costs

+and benefits

+of storage

+and on-farm

+primary processing ...